Flxp49/notion-watchlistarr/README.md

 ## Logging
 - Executable: On launch, app creates a log file in the same directory as the app.
 Will output logs in this file according to the log level set in the env file
-- Docker: Logs output to container logs.
+- Docker: Logs output to container logs

-# Known Issues
+# Limitations
+- Update feature: if a movie/series already exists in the library - updating the library with different monitor profile isnt supported yet
 - `Monitor` profile does not show up via the API hence it will remain empty in the Notion database (unless set by the user before downloading)

-# Backlog
-- Update feature: if a movie/series exists in the library but the property (monitor/quality) is changed, then update the title in Radarr/Sonarr

 # Developer
 ```